There was an error with your log in

 • Cards, small games, book and other things for entertainment at the camp — optional

 Backpacks, sleeping bags, sleeping pads, trekking poles, camp pillows, bowls, mugs and sporks are all included in the price of the trip.
 However, feel free to bring any of these items if you have your own.
 Dress comfortably and for the weather in clothes you can move in.
 Make sure to keep an eye on the weather forecast and adjust your packing list accordingly.
 Layers are best and don’t wear jeans.
+A comprehensive equipment list will be made available upon booking.

-• You can expect excellent backcountry cuisine throughout the guided Yosemite backpacking tour!
+• You can expect excellent backcountry cuisine throughout your guided Yosemite backpacking tour!
 Typical breakfasts might include burritos, oatmeals, pancakes, dried fruit, bagels, etc. For dinner, your guides will prepare a variety of pastas, risottos, beans, couscous, meats, vegetables, etc. Lunch will consist of trail food with fruits, vegetables, pita, bagels, salami, cheeses, hummus, trail mix, energy bars, etc. All special dietary requests (vegan, keto, gluten-free, vegetarian—you name it) can be easily accommodated, just let your guides know in advance!

 • Group sizes and prices: